 Top Choices for Drought-Tolerant Grass

 If you’re looking to lower your water bill, replacing your grass with a drought-tolerant variety may be the right choice.
-According to the EPA, lawns account for one-third of the United States’ water usage.
 Drought-tolerant grasses can give you the best of both worlds: a lush, green lawn and a water bill that doesn’t eat up your paycheck.

 But drought-tolerant grass isn’t just about saving money anymore: A growing number of cities, including San Antonio, are passing ordinances that require residential and commercial developers to plant grass that requires little to no water for long periods.